 Companies for which this form of financing comes into question are usually in (strong) growth phases or have to cushion seasonal effects.
 All these measures and investments require liquid funds, which not every retailer can provide immediately.
-With inventory financing, however, the financing of goods in the company can be ensured and this completely independently of existing credit lines.
+With inventory financing, however, the Financing of Goods in the company and this completely independently of existing credit lines.
 In this way, liquidity required at short notice can be generated quickly and easily.
-In addition, a reassessment of the inventory can also be carried out when the company grows, whereby an increase in the credit line can be granted.
+In addition, a re-evaluation of the inventory can also be carried out as the company grows, which means that an increase in the credit line can be granted.

 Who is eligible for inventory financing?

 Inventory financing is primarily an option for small and medium-sized companies that want to scale with large inventories and release their tied-up liquidity in order to obtain fresh capital in return.
 Especially with large inventories, this can play an essential role.

 E-commerce providers are the main candidates here.
 But also many offline retailers who are setting up their own online offering for the first time - or want to expand it - and need to increase their warehouse capacities for this purpose.